sim590/lain-wiki/pulseaudio.md

 `scallback` | PulseAudio Sink callback | function | nil
 `settings` | User settings | function | empty function

-`cmd` catch infos from current used sink.
+`cmd` catch infos from current default sink.
 You can redefine it, being sure that the ouput is something like this:

 ```shell
   * index: 0
 	volume: 0:  100% 1:  100%
 	muted: no
 ```

+Note: ff current default sink is not your actual used sink, you can reset it like this: `pacmd set-default-sink #sink`.

 If `sed` doesn't work, you can try with `grep`: